An Obscure Timex Returns as the Big, Bold, Affordable Statement Watch of Summer

 The Intrepid is an interesting piece of Timex history because it was a niche design for sailing enthusiasts, offered as an affordable alternative to pricey regatta timers from luxury watch brands.

-Reading a watch dial at arm’s length in adverse conditions is crucial for sailors, so it was an ideal use of the Indiglo system.
+Reading a watch dial at arm’s length in adverse conditions is crucial for sailors, so it was an ideal vessel for the Indiglo system.

 An affordable sailing watch